Retaliation & Whistleblowing

 New Jersey’s Conscientious Employee Protection Act (CEPA)

-New Jersey has some of the strictest laws in the nation prohibiting retaliation against “whistleblowers” — employees who report illegal activity by their employers or who object to, or refuse to participate in, their employers’ illegal activity.
+Retaliation and whistleblowing are protected in New Jersey which has some of the strictest laws in the nation prohibiting retaliation against “whistleblowers” — employees who report illegal activity by their employers or who object to, or refuse to participate in, their employers’ illegal activity.

 The most well-known of the “anti-retaliation” laws is the Conscientious Employee Protection Act, also referred to as CEPA.
 It prohibits employers from disciplining, demoting, or terminating an employee because he or she has “blown the whistle” by (1) bringing to light employer conduct that may be illegal or fraudulent; (2) cooperating in a public body’s (local, state, or federal) investigation into the employer’s conduct; or (3) refusing to go along with employer conduct that may be illegal or that may pose a threat to the public health, safety or welfare.

 Unfortunately, of late, New Jersey employers and their attorneys have been able to mount an assault in the courts, with some success, on the scope of the protections afforded by CEPA.
 Their key attack has been to argue that if an employee is “only doing his job,” when he or she blows the whistle on some safety violation or law-breaking by his employer, CEPA should not apply.
 Fortunately, in the case of Lippmann v.
 Ethicon, Inc., the New Jersey Supreme Court in July, 2015 unequivocally rejected that argument.
 The New Jersey chapter of the National Employment Lawyers Association, in which this firm is an active member, filed an amicus (friend of the court) brief with the New Jersey Supreme Court arguing that it should do away with this narrowing of CEPA — a position with which our Supreme Court has now agreed.